 How are unsafe conditions reported?

-Notify your manager/director immediately and the Risk Manager at ext 2139.
-Report unsafe conditions to Safety Officer ext 2056, and the Quality Director ext 2517.
+Notify your manager/director immediately and the Risk Manager @ 2139.
+Additional resources for addressing unsafe conditions are the Safety Officer @ 2056 and the Quality Director @ 2517.

 What do you do if an unsafe condition causes a patient/visitor or employee event or incident?